 Evaporators.
 The way this works is by blowing moisture through a damp filter.
 It is powered by fans that work to expel the humidity into the air from the unit.
 They are a lot more affordable than, for example, central humidifiers but they do also run the risk of pushing too much moisture into the air.

 Impeller Humidifiers.
 These use rotating discs that operate at high speeds, and they are quite affordable.
 As they create a cool mist that is spread through the room, they are also safe for those who have pets and children.
-However, it can be easy to overuse them and cause too much moisture, so you need to keep an eye on how long it is running for.
+However, it can be easy to overuse them and cause too much moisture, so you need to keep an eye on how long it is running.

 Steam Vaporisers.
 These are powered by electricity, and water is heated within them before being expelled into the air.
 They are the cheapest option out there, and are quite good for keeping a room humidified.
 Due to their inexpensive build and design, they can get quite hot and potentially burn you, so keep them out of reach.

 Ultrasonic Humidifiers.
 Through the power of ultrasonic vibration, these dehumidifiers are able to produce a fine mist that makes its way through the room.
 This can be cool or warm; it depends on the model that you select.
-There are also several sizes available much of the time that can humidify a variety of spaces.
+There are also several sizes available much of the time that can humidify a room of a variety of spaces.

 How Do You Know That Your Indoor Air is Dry?